Marketing strategy template for any size marketing team

 - Increase sales

 - Retain customer base

-But it’s even more important to understand the motivation people have to buy from your business in particular.
+But it’s even more important to understand is the motivation people have to buy from your business.

 Based on your target market research, you can then create a selection of buyer personas that represent your ideal customer.

 In today’s market landscape, you can be sure potential buyers are looking at you and your competition, every time.